KennyOliver/KennyOliver/README.md

 ---

 Hi!
 My name is Kenny.
-I can speak English & Spanish (Intermediate), and I have a passion for computer science.
+I can speak English :uk: & Spanish (Intermediate) :es:, and I have a passion for computer science.

 ---